alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 There is a [huge controversy](http://www.ybrikman.com/writing/2013/09/29/the-10x-developer-is-not-myth/) surrounding the idea of 10x engineers.
-The problem is not with the findings themselves;
+The problem is not with the findings themselves.
+The first study quoted by Fred Brooks had serious problems, for instance: they measured time for *debugging*, not time for *programming*.
-those initial studies that we quoted above were complemented by [a few more](http://www.construx.com/10x_Software_Development/Origins_of_10X_%E2%80%93_How_Valid_is_the_Underlying_Research_/), and they all point to the same direction: there are 10x differences between the best and the worst developers.
+But those initial studies quoted above have been complemented by [a few more](http://www.construx.com/10x_Software_Development/Origins_of_10X_%E2%80%93_How_Valid_is_the_Underlying_Research_/), and they all point to the same direction: there are 10x differences between the best and the worst developers.

-No, the trouble lies in the new interpretation: that some engineers are **10 times more productive than the average**.
+No, the trouble lies in the new interpretation: that some engineers are *10 times more productive than the average*.

-Many years ago, some people did a few programming tests, and found out that certain developers finished their assignments ten times faster than the average.
-From there a myth has been derived that says that certain engineers are ten times better than average.
+This is not upheld by any studies.
+Perhaps two or three times as productive?
+That is fine, and would be expected on any field.
+But from there to ten times is a long stretch.

 In the words of Betsy Haibel in
 [Hacker Mythologies and Mismanagement](https://modelviewculture.com/pieces/hacker-mythologies-and-mismanagement):